 This situation is due to the fact that the purchase, sale, and consumption of marijuana is still considered illegal by the US federal government, and traditionally the federal government has made it very difficult for banks, credit card companies, and other financial institutions to work with marijuana-related businesses.
 As a result, you will likely only be able to use cash to buy by legal recreational marijuana.

 You may ask yourself two questions.
-First, if the federal government is allowing states to legalize the sale and use of recreational marijuana, why make it difficult for customers to buy it?
-People have been openly vocalizing their opinion about cannabis and how it contributes to the society.
-Vaporizing weed seems to be the trend now as those portable vaporizers come out and is widely sold in smoke shops.
+First, if the US federal government is allowing states to legalize the sale and use of recreational marijuana, why make it difficult for customers to buy it?

 That is a question that gets into complex and unresolved issues of the different kinds of control the federal and state governments have over commercial activities, and also about the existing federal laws and regulations that are still designed to prevent the commercial sale of marijuana.

 The effect of the unresolved issues is that recreational marijuana may be purchased using cash, and not by credit or debit card.

 The second question you may ask yourself is how can you pay for recreational marijuana?
 Since you may only be able to purchase marijuana with cash, you have to ensure that you will have enough money.

 For air travelers, especially those from outside the US, who are used to using credit cards for many of their transactions, getting cash should not be a problem if you use one of the following options:

 - Airport currency exchange shops: Most larger airports, such as the airports at Denver and Seattle, have one or more shops offering currency exchange services where you can change your non-US currency into US dollars.
 Keep in mind that these shops may not be open 24 hours a day.